 Out of the four sequences that are predicted as cleaved, one sequence - CEDYFCSG - shows a high FLAG/HA ratio, and represents a prediction failure.
-These results are consistent with the ~75% True Positive and ~25% False Positive rates (Figure 1.2F) observed in the performance of the discriminator on known cleaved and uncleaved datasets, i.e., approximately one out of four sequences identified is expected to be a false positive sequence.
+These results are consistent with the ~75% True Positive and ~25% False Positive rates (Figure 2.2F) observed in the performance of the discriminator on known cleaved and uncleaved datasets, i.e., approximately one out of four sequences identified is expected to be a false positive sequence.
 We also identified two predicted uncleaved substrates, and these show lack of cleavage when co-expressed with either wild type protease or the inactive protease variant, as expected.
 The FLAG:HA ratios for the novel identified substrates are higher than positive control LY104, indicating that the substrates identified are suboptimal.
 However, our test for novel substrates is particularly stringent as we chose sequence motifs that have previously not been identified in multiple studies of HCV NS3/4 protease.
 Thus, the developed discriminative score function and validating assay provide a method to screen for potential novel biological targets of this viral protease that is also a drug target.

 2.4.
-Discussion
+Discussion:

-Proteolytic cleavage is a key component of diverse and ubiquitous biological processes such as apoptosis, blood clotting, viral maturation, and cancer(Puente et al. 2003).
+Proteolytic cleavage is a key component of diverse and ubiquitous biological processes such as apoptosis, blood clotting, viral maturation, and cancer3.
 Developing a generalizable, predictive model for protease specificity would enable identification of potential novel substrates for furthering our understanding of protease biology and enhancing our ability to design inhibitor small molecules to chosen proteases.
 We developed a structure-based approach for specificity prediction using Rosetta and Amber force fields that provides atomic resolution insights into the molecular recognition at protease-substrate interfaces.
 We found that structural models robustly recapitulate known protease specificities for each of the four major protease classes (serine, cysteine, aspartic, and metallo-proteases) with little training on experimental data, and in several cross-validation tests.
-When combined with a machine learning algorithm our energy-based approach outperforms current bioinformatics-based approaches (Song et al. 2011) on benchmark sets, and a further increase in discrimination is achieved when both structure-based and sequence-based approaches are combined.
-To further test the utility of our approach in a blind manner, we used it to predict four novel substrate sequences for HCV NS3/4A protease, tested these predictions experimentally, and found that three of the four novel predicted cleaved sequences were cleaved by the protease; a success rate similar to the benchmark set was achieved in the blind experimental test.
+When combined with a machine learning algorithm our energybased approach outperforms current bioinformatics-based approaches37 on benchmark sets, and a further increase in discrimination is achieved when both structure-based and sequence-based approaches are combined.
+To further test the utility of our approach in a blind manner, we used it to predict four novel substrate sequences for HCV NS3/4 protease, tested these predictions experimentally, and found that three of the four novel predicted cleaved sequences were cleaved by the protease; a success rate similar to that of the benchmark set was achieved in the blind experimental test.

 The value of using energetic information in the discriminator is evident in the protease structure-dependent interaction networks that are captured in the energetic signatures.
 These interaction networks are equivalent to pairwise and multi-body correlations in the sequence data.
-Given 20 amino acid types at every substrate peptide position, a relatively large number of training sequences are required to "learn" pairwise and higher-order correlations between positions, whereas only ~ 2000 sequences (among them ~ 200 cleaved) are available in the experimental benchmark datasets.
+Given 20 amino acid types at every substrate peptide position, a relatively large number of training sequences are required to "learn" pairwise and higher-order correlations between positions, whereas only ~2000 sequences (among them ~200 cleaved) are available in the experimental benchmark datasets.
 The structure-guided, energy-based discriminator has the advantage of being generalizable, relatively unbiased and is able to recapitulate key interactions that stabilize the peptidase - peptide interface as well as predict novel interactions not present in the training data.
-Success in using structure-based energetic signatures and molecular docking for binding partner identification has been achieved for several peptide recognition modules such as SH3 and PDZ domains(Hou et al. 2008; Teyra et al. 2012; Li et al. 2011; Smith & Kortemme 2010; Crivelli et al. 2013), major histocompatibility complex (Yanover & Bradley 2011) and for the enzymes methyltransferase(Lanouette et al. 2015), farnesyltransferase (London et al. 2011), and HIV protease (Chaudhury & Gray 2009; Jensen et al. 2014).
+Success in using structure-based energetic signatures and molecular docking for binding partner identification has been achieved for several peptide recognition modules such as SH3 and PDZ domains53-57, major histocompatibility complex58 and for the enzymes methyltransferase59, farnesyltransferase47, and HIV protease^{60,61}.
 We show here that a structure-based approach, guided by the knowledge of mechanism, can be successfully integrated with machine learning to predict substrates for a mechanistically diverse enzyme family such as proteases with high accuracy.